Meiyang Chang On Playing The 'villain' Major Lin In '1962'

-Mumbai, March 7 (IANS) Meiyang Chang plays a Chinese Army Major in the recently-released OTT series 1962: The War In The Hills, which, given the current Indo-China political equations could seem a challenging deal.
+Mumbai, March 7: Meiyang Chang plays a Chinese Army Major in the recently-released OTT series 1962: The War In The Hills, which, given the current Indo-China political equations could seem a challenging deal.

 The Mahesh Manjrekar series is inspired by the 1962 Indo-China war, and is a fictional take on how 125 soldiers of the Indian Army were tasked with staving off 3000 soldiers of the Chinese People’s Liberation Army.
 Chang’s Major Lin, in his own words, is a “villain” in the story, though one with his own principles.